bootstrap-ruby/bootstrap_form/README.md

 `time_select`, `datetime_select`) generate are wrapped inside a `div.rails-bootstrap-forms-[date|time|datetime]-select` tag.
 This is because Bootstrap automatically styles our controls as `block`s.
-This wrapper fixes this defining these selects as `inline-block` and a width of `auto`.
+This wrapper fixes this by defining these selects as `inline-block` and a width of `auto`.

 ## Submit Buttons